yjlcn/GIT_pandas-examples/README.md

+# Pandas example

-In this project is going to make an example with pandas' library in Python.
+This project is an usage example of `pandas`' library in Python.

-Will see the differences between Series and DataFrame:
+We will see the differences between `Series` and `DataFrame`:

-  - **Series**: Is a unidimensional array with indexation.
+  - `Series`: Is a unidimensional array with indexation.
 Similar to dictionary.
-  - **DataFrame**: Data structure similar to excel or SQL table.
+  - `DataFrame`: Data structure similar to Excel or SQL table.

-For this example i used the "MovieLens" data set that contains information of users, films and ratings.
+For this example, I used the "MovieLens" data set that contains information of users, films and ratings.

-## Prerequisites
+## Requirements

-Is necessary to install next libraries (with pip):
+`pandas` and `numpy` libraries are necessary.
+You can install them with `pip`:

 ```bash
 $ pip install pandas
 $ pip install numpy